microsoft/code-challenges/Labs/Azure Active Directory B2C/readme.md

  ![](images/021.png)

 8. After the sign-in process has completed you will be returned to the site.
-Note now that you&#39;re logged in and the site has access to registered user data, such as the display name.
+Note now that you're logged in and the site has access to registered user data, such as the display name.

  ![](images/022.png)

 # Summary

 Congratulations on completing this Quick Start Challenge!
-In this lab, you&#39;ve learned how to use Azure AD B2C to add rich, secure &amp; scalable consumer sign-up &amp; sign-in experiences to your web app.
+In this lab, you've learned how to use Azure AD B2C to add rich, secure & scalable consumer sign-up & sign-in experiences to your web app.

 # Additional Resources